The 21st Century Australia-United States Alliance

 Theme Leader: The Honourable Robert Hill, Adjunct Professor in Sustainability, United States Studies Centre

 Theme Leader: Mr Andrew Stoler, Past Executive Director, Institute for International Trade, University of Adelaide

 Beginning in 2012, a series of Alliance 21 seminars covering each theme have been held in the US and Australia involving each theme’s expert authors.
 These have prompted discussion and feedback on issues ranging from non-traditional threats to security and Islamic extremism, to the pros and cons of the Trans-Pacific Partnership and the possible ramifications of America’s forecast energy self-sufficiency.

 Many of the papers presented at these seminars are available for download from this site.
 The remainder will be posted as they are finalised.

-More seminars will be held on both sides of the Pacific throughout 2013 and all six themes will be discussed together at two major summits, the first in Canberra in late 2013, and the second in Washington DC in mid- 2014.
+More seminars are being held on both sides of the Pacific throughout 2013 and all six themes will be discussed together at two major summits, the first in Washington DC in January 2014, the second in Canberra later that year.
 The final report containing policy recommendations to help steer the Alliance through the 21st Century will be presented to the Australian Government in 2014.

 This research and analysis is being funded by the Australian Federal Government, together with corporate partners: Dow Chemical, Chevron, Conoco Phillips, GE, News Corporation, Morgan Stanley, Pratt Industries and Raytheon.